The Uneasy Coexistence of High Stakes and Developmental Practice

 Improving Teacher Quality in Oklahoma: A Closer Look by John E. Stone, Ed.D., George K. Cunningham, Ph.D., and Donald B. Crawford, Ph.D.
 Are teacher training and teacher quality in Oklahoma really improving?
 The answer depends on whom you ask . education.s providers or education.s consumers.
 Under the guise of vaguely stated pedagogical reforms, Oklahoma is promoting the adoption of an approach to teaching that is at odds with the educational aims of Oklahoma.s parents and taxpayers.
 In effect, new … Read More

-Misdirected Teaching & Failed Reform
+Misdirected Teacher Training & Failed Reform

 Misdirected Teacher Training has Crippled Education Reform Significant Improvement will Require Teaching that Agrees with State Policy Aims An online controversy about the impact of Common Core on teaching in grades preK-3 revealed an illusion that has crippled education reform for decades.
 Policymakers may think that educators disagree with them only about the means to education reform.
 In truth, they also disagree about the ends.
 Since the 1983 Nation at Risk report, state and national policymakers have set … Read More